-The methods of depreciation and depreciation rates applicable for each class of investment property during the current and comparative period are as follows:
+The depreciation rates applicable for each class of investment property during the current and comparative period are as follows:

 Buildings Rate 8-20 years

 Intangible asset

 Specified intangible assets are recognized separately from goodwill.
 Such intangible assets are recorded at cost and amortized as follows, based upon management's best estimate of the useful life of the asset.